top of page

 larachaslot-0631222950.jpg

-Lara CHASLOT,
+Lara Chaslot,

 Lara has been an actress for over 10 years.
-She works with many companies between Angers and Paris.
+She works with many theatrical companies between Angers and Paris.

 Gilbert_Cochet.JPG

-Gilbert COCHET,
+Gilbert Cochet,

-In the "Wild Worlds" collection, he published with Stéphane Durand "Réensauvageons la France" (2018) and with Béatrice Kremer-Cochet, "Europe réenauvagée, vers un nouveau monde" France (2020).
+In the "Wild Worlds" collection, he has published "Réensauvageons la France" ("Rewilding France") (2018) with Stéphane Durand and "Europe réensauvagée, vers un nouveau monde" ("Toward a new world with a re-wilded Europe")France (2020) with Béatrice Kremer-Cochet, .

 MA Cohendet.jpg

-Marie-Anne COHENDET,
+Marie-Anne Cohendet,

 Marie-Anne Cohendet is a professor of public law at the Sorbonne Law School.
-She directed the public law department of the Doctoral School of Law at the Sorbonne and currently co-directs masters 1 and 2 in environmental law.
-She is the author and co-author of numerous books and articles on constitutional law and environmental law, including: Constitutional law on the environment, Ecological democracy.
-An undisciplined thought, The deliberative Citizen Initiative Referendum, ...
+She has directed the public law department of the Doctoral School of Law at the Sorbonne and currently co-runs masters 1 and 2 in environmental law.
+She is the author and co-author of numerous books and articles on constitutional law and environmental law, including: "Constitutional law on the environment", "Ecological democracy", "An undisciplined thought", "The deliberative Citizen Initiative Referendum", and more.

 Eric Fabre.jpg

-Eric FABRE
+Eric Fabre

-Cécile FAULHABER,
+Cécile Faulhaber,

-Chrystele FERJOU,
+Chrystele Ferjou,

-Departmental educational advisor, Crystèle is also coordinator of the departmental group "Classe Dehors" in Deux-Sèvres (79).
-A practitioner of the outdoor class since 2010, she provides numerous training courses on the subject.
+Departmental education advisor, Crystèle is also coordinator of the departmental group "Classe Dehors"(Outdoor classroom) in Deux-Sèvres (79).
+A practitioner of the outdoor classroom since 2010, she provides numerous training courses on the subject.
 Co-author of the book "Take the children outside!" published by Robert Laffont in 2020 and author of the educational book "Once upon a time... the class outside!" published by Hachette Education in 2022.

 In January 2022, she took over the co-management of the family organic farm in dual activity.